 Ansel Adams first visited Yosemite National Park 101 years ago in 1916.
 Nearly 50 years would pass before my first visit -- the first of many.
 To this day, Yosemite remains my favorite National Park, not just for the awe-inspiring beauty that is Yosemite, but also for the memories of camping with my family, backpacking the high country with friends, and of course, the summer of 1979 studying under one of the true masters!

-The Yosemite National Park poster I have created features what is commonly called the "Tunnel View" -- an amazing panoramic view of the Yosemite Valley.
+The Yosemite National Park poster I have created features what is commonly called the "Tunnel View" or the view of the Yosemite Valley from Inspiration Point.

 In May of 2022 I was fortunate enough to attend a photography workshop led by Alan Ross, Ansel Adams' friend and assistant, who to this day, is the only person allowed to print Ansel's negatives to create traditional photographic prints.

 Spending a week in the Yosemite Valley is an amazing opportunity in and of itself, but spending a week with one of the country's leading photographers to further hone my craft was indeed quite special.

 Now, in addition to the original Yosemite National Park poster, I have created two new posters - one featuring Yosemite Falls, the other featuring Half Dome.